1Now it came to pass, while the multitude was pressing in on him to hear the word of God, he was standing by the Lake of Gennesaret.a

 23Which is easier: to say, ‘Your sins are forgiven you,’ or to say, ‘Get up and walk’?

-24But so you know that the Son of Man has authority on earth to forgive sins”—he said to the paralyzed man—“I say to you, get up and take up your bed and go to your house.’”
+24But so that you know the Son of Man has authority on earth to forgive sins”—he said to the paralyzed man—“I say to you, get up and take up your bed and go to your house.’”

 25And immediately he got up in front of them, and picked up the bed that he had been lying on, and went away to his house, glorifying God.